Perfect state transfer is poly-time: The hardness of perfect state transfer

 On the other hand, using the spectral decomposition of $M$, it follows that

 Let us just denote $F_r = \frac{1}{x - \theta_r} (E_r)_{T,T}$ and $H = \sum_{r \neq j} F_r$.
 Now let $P$ be an orthogonal matrix that diagonalizes $F_j$ to a diagonal matrix $D$.
 It follows that

 This determinant is the sum of the determinants of the matrices we obtain from $P^T H P$ by replacing each subset of columns by the corresponding set from $D$.
 Note that $D$ contains poles at $\theta_j$ but $P^THP$ does not.
-Thus selecting the set of columns corresponding to the non-zero columns of $D$ will provide a unique term whose multiplicity of the pole at $\theta_j$ is precisely the rank of $(E_j)_{T,T}$. \end{proof}
+Thus the multiplicity of $\theta_j$ as a pole of $\phi_T(x) / \phi(x)$ cannot exceed the rank of $(E_j)_{T,T}$.
+While equality does not hold in general, it holds for the full rank case, as a consequence of \cite[Theorem 7.2.9]{cvetkovic1997eigenspaces}. \end{proof}